Wine enthusiasts celebrate Beaujolais Nouveau

 What started out as a small observance in France is now a worldwide celebration that many partake in by purchasing the young wine.

-Winemaker George Duboeuf comes out with a popular and varied label each year, which now is a contest.
+Winemaker George Duboeuf comes out with a popular and varied label each year, which is the wine that local wine enthusiasts Karen and Verne Goodsell celebrate with each year.

-Vern says the wine will pair well with your Thanksgiving meal and that 35-40 million bottles will be sold worldwide in the next few months.
+Verne says the wine will pair well with your Thanksgiving meal.